-The Uruguayan people are generally calm, laid-back, and non-aggressive and tend to show unlimited patience—both in person and on the road—which adds to the relaxed feeling of the country and will help you settle in retirement.
+The Uruguayan people are generally calm, laidback and tend to show patience, which adds to the relaxed feeling of the country and will help you settle in retirement.

-At night there is dining, tango classes, theatre and various nightclubs.
-There is nightly outdoor entertainment at Parque Rodo’s summer amphitheatre during the 40 days of Uruguay’s Carnival.
+At night there is dining, tango classes, theater, and various nightclubs.
+This includes nightly outdoor entertainment at Parque Rodo’s summer amphitheater during the 40 days of Uruguay’s Carnival.

-While Montevideo’s seven-mile coastline is not technically “oceanfront,” it looks like the ocean.
-Beaches are wide and sandy and waves and tides come in and out.
-During visits at the height of the Southern Hemisphere summer, beaches are thick with sunbathers and water lovers.
+While Montevideo’s coastline is not technically “oceanfront,” it looks like the ocean, with wide and sandy beaches.
+During the Southern Hemisphere summer (January and February) Montevideo’s beaches are thick with sunbathers.

-It can reach the mid-90s (34° C) during the summer.
-In the winter, most days hit 60° F. Suffice to say that while you won’t need a snow shovel, you will need to use heat in the winter and occasional air conditioning in the summer.
+The average summer high temperature is around 83 F. On the hottest summer days it can reach the mid-90s F. In the middle of winter, the average high temperature is 58 F. Suffice to say that while you won’t need a snow shovel, you will need to use heat in the winter and occasional air conditioning in the summer.

 Lifestyle in Montevideo

 You can enjoy a great lifestyle in Montevideo.
-An abundant water supply, a strong agricultural sector and financial stability with safe and secure banking means that Montevideo is easy to settle in.
+With its pleasant outdoor areas, convenient shopping, and many entertainment options, Montevideo is an easy place to settle in.

 Uruguayan foods are also a specialty in Montevideo.
-Gnocchi is a popular food in Italy and is also a favorite in Uruguay.
+Gnocchi is a popular food in Italy and is also a favorite in Uruguay (where it’s called ñoqui).
 Parrillada is one thing that any true meat-eater must try when visiting Montevideo.
-Many parrillas (from “grill”, in Spanish) are quite large— sometimes up to six square feet.
+Many parrillas (from “grill”, in Spanish) are quite large—often up to six feet long.

-Uruguay offers old colonial cities, sparkling beach resorts, and a world-class capital.
-But it also has huge expanses of rolling ranchland, miles of uncrowded and undeveloped beaches, and small towns of every size and description.
+Uruguay offers an old colonial city, a sparkling beach resort, and a world-class capital.
+But it also has huge expanses of rolling ranch land, miles of uncrowded and undeveloped beaches, and a variety of small towns.

-Uruguay’s music traditions include candombe, tango, and murga; all of which developed in the Río de la Plata basin, and are now Montevideo favorites, with each country developing its own interpretations and unique elements.
+Uruguay’s music traditions include candombe, tango, and the local variation of murga; all of which developed in the Río de la Plata basin, and are now Montevideo favorites.

-Montevideo is also full of culture and history, with what was once the entire original city of Montevideo, founded in 1730, now Ciudad Vieja’s eight-by-12 block center.
-This includes the Metropolitan Cathedral, dating from 1790, gracing the plaza, and rows of tall trees shade wooden benches around a white gargoyle- and cherub-decorated marble fountain.
+Montevideo is also full of culture and history.
+Montevideo’s Old City, Ciudad Vieja, is an eight-by-12 block area, which was once the entire original city of Montevideo, founded in 1730.
+Here, you’ll find the Metropolitan Cathedral, dating from 1790, gracing the plaza, and rows of tall trees shade wooden benches around a white gargoyle- and cherub-decorated marble fountain.